A Liouville theorem for supercritical Fujita equation and its applications: Setting and main results

-where $\mathcal{H}^{n-1}$ is the standard $(n-1)$ dimensional Hausdorff measure; \item the Hausdorff dimension of $\{x:(x,0)\in \text{Sing}(u)\}\setminus (\mathcal{R}^+\cup\mathcal{R}^-)$ is at most $n-[m]-1$, where $[m]$ is the integer part of $m$. \end{enumerate} \end{thm} \begin{rmk}[End point singularity] In the above theorem, the Hausdorff dimension estimate in \ref{item:Hausdorff} is the same with the one in \cite[Theorem 7.1]{Wang-Wei2021}.
+Our last main result is about the structure of $\mathcal{R}^\pm$ and its complement $\text{Sing}(u)\setminus (\mathcal{R}^+\cup\mathcal{R}^-)$. \begin{thm} Let $u$ be a solution of the equation \eqref{eqn} satisfying the assumptions in Theorem \ref{maintheorem2}.
+If $\text{Sing}(u)\cap \{t=0\}\neq\emptyset$ and $u$ is not an ODE solution, then \begin{enumerate}[label=(\Alph*)] \item both $\mathcal{R}^+$ and $\mathcal{R}^-$ are relatively open in $\{x:(x,0)\in \text{Sing}(u)\}$; \item $\mathcal{R}^\pm$ are $(n-1)$-rectifiable sets; \item the Hausdorff dimension of $\{x:(x,0)\in \text{Sing}(u)\}\setminus (\mathcal{R}^+\cup\mathcal{R}^-)$ is at most $n-[m]-1$, where $[m]$ is the integer part of $m$. \end{enumerate} \end{thm} \begin{rmk}[End point singularity] In the above theorem, the Hausdorff dimension estimate in \ref{item:Hausdorff} is the same with the one in \cite[Theorem 7.1]{Wang-Wei2021}.
 However, that theorem is concerned with singular sets in the full parabolic cylinder $Q_1:=B_1\times(-1,1)$, while the above theorem is about the singular set at the end time.
 This leads to the difference related to the two additional parts $\mathcal{R}^\pm$ in $\{x:(x,0)\in \text{Sing}(u)\}$.
 The above theorem says that, these $(n-1)$ dimensional parts arise just because the tangent function is an ODE solution.
 In other words, if a solution $u$ can be continued further in the time, then the tangent function at a singular point cannot be ODE solutions.\footnote{This is because ODE solutions do not satisfy the Morrey space estimate \eqref{Morreyeatimates} for any base point $(x_0,t_0)$ with $t_0>0$. } Once this obstacle does not exist, then Federer dimension reduction principle can be applied to lower the Hausdorff dimension estimate down to $n-[m]-1$.

-In view of this fact, it seems natural to conjecture that a solution to \eqref{eqn} in $Q_1^-$ can be continued beyond time $0$ if and only if these ODE blow ups does not appear at any singular point on $B_1\times\{0\}$. \end{rmk}
+In view of this fact, it seems natural to conjecture that a solution to \eqref{eqn} in $Q_1^-$ can be continued beyond time $0$ if and only if these ODE blow-ups does not appear at any singular point on $B_1\times\{0\}$. \end{rmk}